Successful online portals and marketplaces today are well-known; the failures aren’t but there are multiples of the winners.

 Nowadays, it’s not just about building a website, it’s more about building a website that works; a website that presents and markets your brand to the world in a creative way.

-A business or company could showcase itself to the world on the website, access new quoting opportunities and resources such as suppliers and information.
+A business or company could showcase itself to the world on the internet via a company website.
+Businesses can access new opportunities and resources such as suppliers and information.
 So just what are the best methods of building a winning web portal?

-There are, however, targeted communities or successful web portal sites out there that are getting it done.
-We read about them in the trade press and marvel at their “instant” success.
+There are, however, targeted communities or successful websites out there that are getting it done.
+We read about them in the trade press and marvel at their almost “instant” success.
+So what makes Yahoo, Twitter or Facebook a winner where many other attempts failed?

 #1).
 Connect people with each other

-We did some competitive analysis for the manufacturers’ portal, and found an interesting thing.
-Lots of online portals were repositories of links to other places – societies, associations, other portals – all good stuff, but missing something.
+We did some competitive analysis for the manufacturers’ portal and found an interesting thing.
+Lots of online portals were repositories of links to other sites or portals – all good stuff, but missing something.
 That something is the personal touch.

 The most successful business web portals have a search feature that allows you to touch companies or individuals that you request, based on your input.
 This is the entire premise behind a search engine site like Google or a directory like Yahoo.
 Your query tailors your response.